 Many people can be afraid of the dark.
 This could be attributed to anxiety or depression but it also can be from a lack of visual stimuli to see what is in front of them.
 The phobia is called nyctophobia which translates from Nyx the Greek word for night and phobia meaning fear.
 Other names for the fear are called scotophobia, myctophobia and achluophobia which means the fear of darkness also lygophobia which means the fear of being in dark places or darkness.
 Physical symptoms of being afraid of the dark according to Healthline.com would be trouble breathing, racing heart rate, chest tightness or pain, shaking, trembling, or tingling sensations, lightheadedness or dizziness, upset stomach, hot or cold flashes and sweating.

-The fear may have originated from traumatic experiences or childhood bullying from a douchebag sibling or peer.
+The fear may have originated from traumatic experiences or childhood bullying from a mean sibling or a douchebag peer.
 But some may be influenced by horror films and thrillers being too dark and spooky.
 Our imaginations can work against us and make something out of nothing.
 By having this phobia it can make it difficult to get a good long sleep at night since the person might get startled by noises at night.

 But a little fear of the dark is good for us.
 Paying attention to your surroundings is a good self-defence when walking alone at night.
 Being uncomfortable in spooky situations is a good thing.
 Some people might fear being in the dark because they may not know what’s is there in front of them.
 Almost like being afraid of the unknown.
 This could be an evolutionary trait that could have been passed down through genetics.

 A Dictionary of Hallucinations – Jan Dirk Blom – pg 170 – 2009